amritrv2604/digitalClock/README.md

 ## Deployment

-To deploy this project in your loacl system, run:
+To deploy this project in your local system, run:
 ```bash
 gh repo clone amritrv2604/digitalClock
 ```